X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 > ![](./images/Getting_Started_image_12.png)

 > [!NOTE]
 > You can also generate the audio at runtime and pass it into your SoundWave variable to use it in the runtime lip-sync.
-> For more details, please check [this part](Others.md#TODO).
+In this case, the SoundWave can be a `USoundWaveProcedural`

 5. Into your Event Graph, call the node [Generate Phonemes (using SoundWave)](API.md#481-generate-phonemes-using-soundwave) and place it after your BeginPlay or any nodes you want in order to call the function.
 Here, we will call the `Space Bar` which act as an event called the input **Space** is pressed.